 Areas of teaching

-Andy sits on the Fabric Advisory Committee for Truro Cathedral, and was previously on the Board of Cornwall Building Preservation Trust.
+Andy was the Chair of the Fabric Advisory Committee for Truro Cathedral, and was previously on the Board of Cornwall Building Preservation Trust.
 The latter undertakes projects to protect buildings at risk within Cornwall which will potentially be outside of commercial or private interest.
 An example is the Grade 1 listed Duchy Palace, Lostwithiel, which was recently restored and regenerated in conjunction with the Prince's Regeneration Trust.

 Consultancy and facility services